rasterradio/Kumite/README.md

 ### Dashing

-Players can dash forward or back with a double forward or backward tap of the Joystick (←← and →→). when dashing, players cannot guard and any attack that hits them will perform a knockdown.
+Players can dash forward or back with a double forward or backward tap of the Joystick (←← and →→), or by tapping forward or back while Evading (←+E/→+E). when dashing, players cannot guard, and any attack that hits them will perform a knockdown.
 Forward dashes can be canceled by tapping back← on the joystick to control spacing and quickly guard.
 Back dashes can not be canceled.
-After a successful dash, there is a brief few frames of recovery.
-Players can also dash by tapping forward or back while Evading (←+E/→+E).
+Players cannot Attack or Evade during a dash.
+After a successful dash, there is a brief few frames of recovery. *KOF* has 1 frame startup for dashes.
+In ArcSys games, backdashes are invincible for the first 6 frames.

 ### Evading